BASW Financial Aid Resources

 HSU Financial Aid also maintains a directory of other local scholarships: http://www.humboldt.edu/finaid/scholarships.html

-The Department of Social Work is able to offer $1,000 of support to eligible students during their internship placements.
+The Department of Social Work is able to offer financial support support to eligible students during their internship placements.
 Eligible students are notified at the beginning of the Fall semester.

 The Department of Social Work and Humboldt State University award one $500-$1,000 scholarship to one junior or senior in the BA Social Work program or to one graduate student in the MSW program.
 The John and Gail Gai Faculty Tribute Scholarship is distributed in two equal installments, once in the Fall and once in the Spring.
 For more information contact the Department of Social Work office.
 This scholarship is administered through the HSU Scholarship system administered via your myHumboldt portal.